Table of Contents

 Irrigation is the artificial application of water to the soil at rates, quantities, and times needed to meet farm irrigation requirements.
 Water can be artificially supplied to plants using five irrigation systems:

-- Flood irrigation; entire soil surface is covered with water; it moves over the field by gravity flow
+- Flood or furrow irrigation; entire soil surface is covered with water; it moves over the field by gravity flow

 - Sprinkler irrigation; crops are irrigated with high-pressure sprinklers set in the field; it can be solid or hand-moved

 - Drip irrigation; water is placed directly into the crop root zone from the low flow emitters, this usually also involves drip irrigation systems

 - Center Pivot irrigation; single central irrigation pipeline rotates around the pivot point.
 As it rotates, water sprinklers along the central pipe and irrigates crops

 Limitations to Watering in Agriculture

 Prior to setting up an irrigation system, a farmer must consider the following limiting factors in order to adequately set up: